Grelot/seaConnect--dDocent/README.md

 :warning: If your cleaned fastq data folder is not into the current directory, you have to create a binding point for the singularity container.
 Modify the `--singularity-args "-B /entrepot:/entrepot"` argument of the command below.

-## _(optional)_ DEmultiplexing MOnitoring Report Tool
+## _(optional)_ Blacklisting samples with low coverage

 If you want a blacklist of `{sample}` fastq files with low coverage, you can use [DEMORT](https://pypi.org/project/demort/0.2.4/) to get number of reads by `{sample}` fastq files.
 ```
 bash 00-scripts/demort.sh {species}
 ```
-This command evaluates demultiplexed fastq files by computing various metrics. `{sample}` with a low number of reads are blacklisted.
+This command evaluates demultiplexed fastq files by computing various metrics.
+Each `{sample}` with a low number of reads is blacklisted.
 Results are stored into [98-metrics](98-metrics) folder.

 ## Mapping `{barcode}` with `{pop}` and `{sample}`